kreamweb/Product-GTIN-EAN-UPC-ISBN-for-WooCommerce/readme.txt

 * Support for Schema.org/Product with an option to choose the property name to set inside the structured data
 * Option to choose the position of GTIN code inside the single product page
 * Integrated with the WooCommerce Export Products CVS tool
+* Integrated with the WooCommerce Import products from a CSV file tool
 * WooCommerce Rest API Product integration: GTIN code is passed inside the 'ean_code' field